SEA Tony Whitehead visits Michigan National Guard

-Senior Enlisted Advisor to the Chief of the National Guard Bureau Tony Whitehead speaks to a group of Michigan Army National Guard (MIARNG) recruiters at the Camp Grayling Maneuver Training Center, Michigan, April 24, 2021.
-The group discussed recruiting goals and tactics for the MIARNG.
+Senior Enlisted Advisor to the Chief of the National Guard Bureau Tony Whitehead takes questions from a member of the Michigan National Guard during a joint enlisted and company grade officer professional development conference at the Alpena Combat Readiness Training Center, Michigan April 24, 2021.
+The event featured discussion about a variety of topics and interactions with numerous senior leaders from across the state.
 (U.S. Air National Guard photo by Senior Airman Tristan D. Viglianco)

 |Date Taken: